We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The company say that it is safe to use these drops every day, but if people do not notice any improvement after using them for more than a week, they should consult an eye doctor.
+The company says that it is safe to use these drops every day, but if people do not notice any improvement after using them for more than a week, they should consult an eye doctor.
 They may be experiencing dry eye.

 People can store the hydration drops at room temperature but should take care to keep them out of the reach of children.

-WALDO offer a subscription service.
+WALDO offers a subscription service.
 Due to this, aside from a small trial size option, their contact lenses are only available in boxes of 30 for each eye.
 The default delivery schedule is quarterly, but purchasers can select monthly or biannual options.

 The first step is for purchasers to make a trial order and select a subscription plan at checkout.
 The subscription will kick in automatically 12 days after placing the order.
 Once people order a subscription, they are members of Club WALDO, which means that they get: